 The Galaxy Watch 5 Pro, in comparison, comfortably manages two days and a bit extra, so that is something you're missing out on here with the standard model.

-You do have that good power saving mode, though, which does keep a lot of features still in use and doesn't simply leave you with a blank watch face to stare at.
-Samsung has also switched to a USB-C style charging cable, which is still connected to a small circular cradle and will get you up to 45% battery of a 30-minute charge.
+You do have that good power-saving mode, though, which does keep a lot of features still in use and doesn't simply leave you with a blank watch face to stare at.
+Samsung has also switched to a USB-C style charging cable, which is still connected to a small circular cradle and will get you up to 45% battery on a 30-minute charge.